It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 We also wanted to hunt a few of the same animals as our first time in South Africa.
 We had previously had fantastic Kudu hunting with Nick.

-In 2012, both of us took a Kudu, Mountain Reedbuck, Springbok, Impala, Warthog, and Blesbok.
-Nick has very appealing hunting packages available for the South African Plains Game.
+In 2012, we took a Kudu, Mountain Reedbuck, Springbok, Impala, Warthog, and Blesbok.
+Nick has very appealing hunting packages available for South African Plains Game.

 Day 1 Arrival in South Africa

 We arrived in Port Elizabeth mid-morning and were greeted at the airport by Nick Bowker and his brother Rob Bowker.

 And made the 90-minute trip to OliveFountain Ranch, Port Elizabeth, South Africa, where we stayed for the following week.

 We unpacked and dialed in our rifles at the range on the property.

 This day was a bit misty and rainy, but that didn’t stop us from going for a great walk in the hills and valleys.